Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

   ![Image title](../assets/opentable/profile.png){ width="1000" }
 </figure>

-OpenTable, a popular online restaurant reservation platform, has accumulated millions of reviews, but despite its unique offering and competitive advantage, it has **failed to establish trust among diners regarding the informativeness and authenticity of these reviews**.
-This class project investigates the underlying reasons and redesigns its review system to **empower diners to make informed decisions on where to dine with confidence with the help of its community**.
+OpenTable is a popular online restaurant reservation platform and has helped millions in making reservations.
+This project examines how OpenTable could **leverage its review systems to establish trust among diners and help them make dining decisions with confidence and ease**.

 <div class="grid cards" markdown>